 Steinhardt's Office of Research provides helpful guidance for both graduate students and faculty.
 Note the instructions for UCAIHS Clearance Process for Students, should your project require IRB approval.

-Both students and faculty should contact the Office of Research once they have decided to apply for external funding.
+Both students and faculty should contact the Office of Research once they have decided to apply for external funding, as there are several University guidelines that must be followed.

 Tools and Resources